David Cao

 12 Basic Linux Commands for Beginners

 Linux commands are very important for Linux beginners.
 Here are 12 basic Linux commands for Linux tasks.
-Hope this can help beginners learn Linux quickly. ls command – lists contents of current working directory cd command – change directory touch…
+Hope this can help beginners learn Linux quickly. pwd command – prints the current working directory It prints the location of your current…

 10 Examples to use Linux Cat Command